- Reasons to Elope at Mt. Baker

 When to Elope at Mt.
 Baker

 At high elevations, the weather gets pretty dramatic!
 Artist Point and much of the area surrounding Mt.
-Baker is covered in snow for a big portion of the year – so if you want to avoid this, elope the summer, from around July to September.
-The Mt.
-Baker Highway to Artist Point closes when there’s too much snow, and reopening varies each year – so your best bet is usually the end of August if you’re eloping in high elevations!
+Baker is covered in snow for a big portion of the year, with snow typically sticking around at the highest elevations until at least mid-July.
+So if you want to avoid this, elope in the summer from around July to September.
+This is usually when the road to Artist Point opens up for the season, although the Heather Meadows area is plowed all year long.
+You can access Artist Point when the road is closed, but you’ll have to hike 2.7 miles each way to get there.
+Reopening varies each year – so your best bet is usually the end of August if you’re eloping in high elevations!

-Fall is a gorgeous time to elope at Mt.
-Baker, but snow can start falling as early as October, so aim for early in the season.
+Keep in mind that late July and August are the busiest months since the weather is literally perfect, so you may have to go a little further into the trails to find privacy.
+If you’d like a little more peace and quiet, fall is a gorgeous time to elope at Mt.
+Baker—September is stunning and you can usually elope into October.
+Snow can start falling as early as October, though, so aim for early in the season for the safest bet.
 Spring can be great at lower elevations, but where there’s no snow, there’s often rain.

 To get married at Mt.
 Baker, you’ll need to get a Washington marriage license.
 This can be done at any county clerk’s office in the state – if you live outside of Washington, King County allows you to apply online and get a marriage license in the mail.
 Be sure to do this early enough, but it does expire 90 days after you get it!

 During your elopement, I recommend booking a cozy place to stay!
 Having a place to relax after adventuring always feels good, and adds so much to your experience.
-It’s a way to make your elopement feel extra special; especially when you click the “hot tub” filter 😉 There are tons of cabins by Mt.
-Baker, like this wanderlust-worthy A Frame.
+It’s a way to make your elopement feel extra special; especially when you click the “hot tub” filter 😉 There are tons of adorable cabins near Mt.
+Baker, including a ton of cute A-frames.
+Below are some of my favorites that would be a dream come true for your stay in the mountains!

 If you haven’t heard of Leave No Trace (LNT), this is a great time to familiarize yourself with the 7 principles!
 These guidelines help protect the outdoors, because nature is often more fragile than we realize.
 Most elopement locations in the Mt.
 Baker-Snoqualmie National Forest don’t require permits, but as they gain popularity, it’s important to be careful so that they stay open for couples to have wedding ceremonies in these beautiful spots.